hrobasti/underwatertrees-plugin/README.md

 	- New options missing: restart or `/underwatertrees reload` to trigger defaults merge.
 	- Auto‑reload not triggering: ensure `auto-reload: true`; some environments have coarse timestamp updates.
 	- Waterlogged visuals: the vanilla client cannot render waterlogged saplings; this is a client limitation.

+	## Project Notes

+	Development of UnderwaterTrees included the use of generative AI assistance (e.g., GitHub Copilot) for scaffolding, refactoring and documentation drafts.
+All code and text were reviewed, adapted and validated by the project maintainer to ensure accuracy, licensing compliance and suitability for the Paper API.

 	## License